ysong2023/CheckThat-Task4B-ColBERT/README.md

 - Python 3.9+
 - For ColBERT: Windows Subsystem for Linux (WSL2) with Ubuntu 22.04
 - For OpenAI: OpenAI API key
+- For ColBERT Fine-tuning: NVIDIA GPU with CUDA support

 ### Setup for each approach